UK.StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Other stock apps tested

-In addition to our top picks above, we tested and analysed 11 other platforms.
-Here are our high-level takeaways for each broker.
+In addition to my top picks above, I tested and analysed 18 other platforms.
+Here are my high-level takeaways for some of these other brokers.

-Lloyds: We found the Lloyds share dealing app to be pretty basic.
+Lloyds: I found the Lloyds share dealing app to be pretty basic.
 Like with Halifax, you need to have paid money into your investment account before you can get full use of the app.
-Read Full Review

 Our testing